 In 2017 UNICEF introduced the UNICEF Child Rights Film Festival on the six Dutch Caribbean islands.
+In 2020 the second edition will take place.
 By making a short film, children learn about their rights in an interactive and creative way.

-With a professional film coach, children wrote a script and acted in their own film.
-This way children could voice their own opinions and ideas.
+With a professional film coach, children write a script and act in their own film.
+This way children can voice their own opinions and ideas.
 And at the same time work on competences as creativity, self-confidence and team work.
-During festive premiers teachers, children, family and friends could watch the films on a big screen.
+During festive premiers teachers, children, family and friends can watch the films on a big screen.
 The jury at the premiers selected the school with the best film.
-The winner went to regional finals 2018 in Curaçao.
+The winner will go to the regional final in Bonaire.

 “I really enjoyed the project, because I got the chance to have a part in the film.
 I also learned more about the Rights of the Child”Theoni Wigley (12)

 With their film Ezjel, primary school Strea Briante won the first edition of the UNICEF Child Rights Film Festival.

 Check out or Youtube channel for more films.

 By participating in the Film Festival, children become more aware of their rights and have a better understanding of what it entails for themselves and for peers worldwide.
 The combination of children's rights training in the classroom, creating a film, the competition element and the festive finals makes children's rights much more accessible and understood by children and adults.